 Save time

-When you have a chance to talk directly to your teammate, department manager, or client it significantly saves time and lets you solve any issue just within minutes.
+When you have a chance to talk directly to your teammate, department manager, or client, it significantly saves time.
+You can resolve any issue within minutes.
+This method is particularly effective in emergencies or when immediate feedback is required, preventing delays and ensuring everyone is on the same page.

 Form connections